What Working Together Looks Like

 Custom tattoos are collaborative by nature.
 This page explains how we typically move from idea to finished tattoo.

-This long read is a rough roadmap of the Ancient Marks process, a process that always evolving.
-We want you to know what to expect when working on a custom project with us.
+Jon wants you to know what to expect when working on a custom project with us.
 Tattoos can be deeply personal, and larger pieces often involve a lot of moving parts, planning, and collaboration along the way.

 That said, not every project is extremely complex.
-Sometimes it’s a full multi-session block sleeve, and sometimes it’s as simple as coming in for a small BindRune or meaningful symbol one afternoon randomly.
-Every project is approached differently depending on the scale, goals, and needs of the client.
+Sometimes it’s a full multi-session-block sleeve, and sometimes it’s as simple as coming in for a small BindRune or meaningful symbol one afternoon randomly.

 What to Expect When Working With Jon Poulson over the coming months…